 Christmas Day in Spain

 Christmas Day in Spain is nowhere near as important as it is in some other parts of the world.
-The Spanish have their Christmas meal on Christmas Eve, while the poor children have to wait until Three Kings Day to get their presents.
+The Spanish have their Christmas meal on Christmas Eve, and the children have to wait until Three Kings Day to get their presents.

-By the evening of the 25th, most shops and bars are open again and these days more and more youths have started going out on the town.
-Two days with the family is enough to drive the kids out of the house!Continue to 5 of 5 below.
+By the evening of the 25th, most shops and bars are open again.Continue to 5 of 5 below.

 05 of 05